Zabandy/homebridge-modbus-custom/README.md

 </p>

-# Homebridge Platform Plugin Template
+# Homebridge Modbus Custom Plugin

-This is a Homebridge platform plugin to control PLC devices over Modbus TCP with custom scripts.
+This is a Homebridge platform plugin to control devices over Modbus TCP with custom scripts.

 # WIP WIP WIP